HEALTH · BLOOD PRESSURE

 The age-gender crossover

 In early adulthood, men have significantly higher blood pressure than women.
 Estrogen promotes the production of nitric oxide synthase in the endothelium, which dilates blood vessels and reduces vascular resistance.
-After menopause, this protection is sharply reduced.
+After menopause, this protection is sharply reduced, a transition that can be staged with the menopause stage calculator.
 As a result, women in their 60s and above typically have higher blood pressure than men of the same age.
 Overall, 51.0% of men versus 39.7% of women have hypertension on an age-adjusted basis.

 The undiagnosed epidemic in young adults